SafwanShaikh11/SafwanShaikh11/README.md

 # Hi, I'm Safwan Shaikh.
 Currently learning Kubernetes & Angular.
 Open to junior backend/full-stack roles!
-I wil be uploading the full graph repos sheet here , i don;t know where and when but most likly in near future, yeah it's fun , learning new things daily

 Backend-focused developer skilled in **Java, Spring Boot**, and **Machine Learning**.